andersen-lab/outbreak.info/README.md

+# outbreak.info Local Build

+#Deploying
+1. Clone the repository.
+2. Make sure Docker and Docker-Compose are installed.
+3. Choose from the Makefile commands. ie. make docker compose will fully build and launch the elastic search instance, ingest the data, and

 # outbreak.info
 During outbreaks of emerging diseases such as COVID-19, efficiently collecting, sharing, and integrating data is critical to scientific research.